Table of Contents

-To create an appropriate pattern design, you must have a clear understanding of who your target audience is, and what is the mood you are trying to convey with the packaging.
+To create an appropriate pattern design, you must have a clear understanding of who your target audience is, and what is the message you are trying to convey with the packaging.

 While it might appear as an easier alternative, there is a lot of brainstorming and creative insight that goes into designing a simple yet appealing packaging design.

 The reason why a simple packaging design grabs the consumers’ attention is that a retail shelf is a pretty crowded place where the onlooker is bombarded with a ton of colorful options.

 The example here shows a classic minimal packaging design with a simple monogram on the top and a modern serif logotype.

 Make sure that your packaging design complements the product that is going inside it.
 It is easy to get carried away when your creative juices are flowing, and you are pumped up to design the most creative packaging for your product.

-Let’s take a look at the example of The Ordinary, a skincare brand that uses plain and simple packaging to reflect its inherent philosophy that ‘less is more’.
 Instead of using cluttered packaging with unnecessary prints and bright colors, the brand stays true to the nature of its products by opting for a plain white packaging design with a bare minimum of ingredients outside.

 The chances are that in a crowded marketplace you will find plenty of somber packaging for a lot of the products.
 You know the type, with their simple, commanding graphics and firm typefaces to impress the consumers with the palpable sophistication and visual dominance.

 While this type of packaging does work well for many brands, it might be a good idea to step outside the box and adapt a more playful approach when designing the retail packaging for your products.

 Here, in this example, the package uses a simplistic illustration of a head with hair.
 The hair is used as an element that creates a pattern in the background.
-At one glance, you might not figure out what is happening with the design, but as you look closely, you can see the hair making the intriguing pattern on the packaging.
+At one glance, you might not figure out what is happening with the design, but as you look closely, you can see the intriguing pattern on the packaging.

 Depending on the specific merchandise, it might be a good idea to offer a sneak peek of the products to the consumers.
 It is especially important when you are dealing with food items and looking for food packaging.
 To brainstorm and envision ideas, think from the consumers’ viewpoint.